 Paul, Jr.’s oldest son, the present owner, is Donald Paul Thompson.
 Donald graduated from California University in Pennsylvania, with a degree in math education.
 He later received his master’s in math, as well as his principal’s certificate, from Xavier University.
 He taught math in Columbus’s inner-city school system from 1970-1981.
 In June of 1981, he moved back to his hometown of Mt.
 Pleasant with his wife Rhoda and son Christopher, to help his father run the business.

 Christopher currently works for General Electric as a mechanical engineer.
-He and his wife, Alicia, live in Atlanta, GA, with their two sons, Tristan and Jameson.
+He and his wife, Alicia, live in Boston, MA, with their two sons, Tristan and Jameson.
 Donald and Rhoda also have a daughter, Amanda, who started working with her father after receiving her bachelor’s in Digital Media Design, from West Liberty University.
 Amanda and her husband, Wayne, live in Mt.
-Pleasant, OH, with their two daughters, Jaelee and Emerson.
-Rhoda is a retired English Teacher and is now a full-time babysitter for her granddaughters.
+Pleasant, OH with their three children, Jaelee, Emerson and Max.
+Rhoda is a retired teacher and enjoys spending time with her grand children.
 Donald and Rhoda still reside in Mt.
 Pleasant in the 160+ year old house they restored together.